ekweible/opencode-vibe/docs/adr/009-dx-overhaul.md

 **What uploadthing does:** Uses Effect-TS internally but hides it behind adapters.

 **Why we should avoid:**
-- OpenCode is already Effect-heavy internally
+- opencode-vibe is already Effect-heavy internally
 - Risk: Effect leaking into user-facing API
 - Better: Keep Effect in service layer, expose vanilla TS at SDK boundary